Xaeroid/rock-paper-scissors/README.md

 # rock-paper-scissors
-it is a rock paper scissors game made by using html CSS and Javascript
+it is a rock paper scissors game made by using HTML CSS and Javascript